ChikaraWakaura/snd-serialmidi/README.md

 Some hardware uses lithium coin batteries for internal SRAM backup.
 Lithium coin batteries may spontaneously generate a short circuit on the board due to leakage due to long-term change in temperature and humidity.

-Various insects have settled and bred eggs (hereinafter abbreviated w)
+Various insects have settled and bred eggs... (lol)

 Well Roland SC-88 Pro and YAMAHA MU15 each have full view and electricity conduction check.
 Especially power supply did not interfere either way.
-Before energizing, we cleaned up the bulk, but there were no insect eggs, carcasses etc (laughter)
+I cleaned up, but there were no insect eggs, dead bodies.

 ![全景YAMAHA-MU15](/img/P_20181223_174535.jpg)
 ![全景YAMAHA-MU15-AC](/img/P_20181223_174714.jpg)